IljaIljuchin/CV/README.md

 # CV
-Updating your CV is a breeze with this user-friendly tool!
-No need for coding expertise—just follow the simple steps to keep your professional profile fresh.
-Plus, you'll learn how to use GitHub, Docker, and GitHub Actions along the way, making it even easier to maintain your CV and stay ahead in your career.
+Welcome to the CV Updater!
+Managing your CV can be complex, but this tool breaks it down into easy steps.
+No coding background needed!
+Follow along to keep your CV current.
+Plus, explore GitHub, Docker, and GitHub Actions for a deeper dive into tech skills, even for non-developers.